Bryan Murphy-Eustis, MPH, Founder and Executive Director

-Bryan Murphy-Eustis has spent the last 15 years supporting both public and private health care organizations in an effort to strengthen their emergency preparedness planning and response, programmatic systems and strategy, and operational capabilities.
-Bryan holds a B.A. from Roehampton University, London and an MPH from Boston University School of Public Health with a focus in Epidemiology and Biostatistics.
+Bryan Murphy-Eustis has spent the last 15 years supporting both public and private health care organizations in an effort to strengthen their strategy, operational systems, emergency preparedness and planning capabilities.
+Bryan holds a B.A. from Roehampton University, London, a MPH from Boston University School of Public Health, and a MBA from Oxford University.
 He has spent much of the past 10 years building resiliency in local, state, and international health organizations, most recently managing the operational design and implementation of the Ebola Response effort for an international NGO in West Africa.

 Neia Illingworth has extensive experience in local public health emergency preparedness, planning and response efforts and previously served as a Public Health Nurse for a local municipality in Massachusetts.
 Neia holds a B.S. from Boston University, a MPH from Boston University's School of Public Health with a focus in Environmental Health, and a MSN from Salem State University with a focus in Health Education.

 Michael Goldsbury, MPA, Emergency Preparedness Consultant